 - a.
-Any time during which the employee performed the duties of his or her position and contributed to the Fund - b.
+Any time during which the employee performed the duties of his or her position and contributed to the Fund. - b.
 Vacations and leaves of absence with whole or part pay. - c.
 Periods during which the employee receives a disability benefit from the Fund, and - d.
 Certain periods of accumulated sick leave.

-Retirement Annuity - Eligibility.
+Retirement Annuity - Eligibility (Tier 1).
 An employee who withdraws from service with 10 or more years of service is entitled to a retirement annuity upon attainment of age 50.

-Retirement Annuity - Amount.
+Retirement Annuity - Amount (Tier 1).

-Money Purchase Annuity.
+Money Purchase Annuity (Tier 1).
 The amount of annuity based on the sum accumulated from the employee's salary deductions for age and service annuity plus 1/10 of the sum accumulated from the contributions by the County for age and service annuity for each completed year of service after the first 10.
+Except that when the employee retires after age 60, the full amount of contributions by the Employer are used.

-Minimum Formula Annuity.
+Minimum Formula Annuity (Tier 1).
 The amount of annuity provided is equal to 2.4% of final average salary for each year of service.
 Final average salary is the highest average monthly salary for any 48 consecutive months within the last 10 years of service.
 Salary for pension purposes is actual salary earned exclusive of overtime or extra salary.
 The maximum amount of annuity is 80% of final average salary.